 Mead has been known to be called the “ancestor of all fermented drinks.”

 The flavor of mead varies depending on the ingredients added to the fermentation.
 Anything from seasonal fruits, herbs, and blossoms can be added.
-Additionally, some mead makers carbonate their beverage like beer, sparkling cider, or wine.
+Additionally, some mead makers carbonate their beverages like beer, sparkling cider, or wine.
 For a more hoppy flavor, makers add hops to the recipe.

 HOW TO OBSERVE #MEADDAY